 LRC shines bright light on the Supreme Court

-The LRC has released the seventh installment of its Judicial Scorecard, which is a two-year look back at the significant liability rulings of the Supreme Court and how the nine justices ruled.
+The LRC has released the eighth installment of its Judicial Scorecard, which is a two-year look back at the significant liability rulings of the Supreme Court and how the nine justices ruled.
 The results are interesting, if not alarming.
 Only one justice ruled consistent with the LRC’s position in at least 50 percent of the cases.
-Two justices received paltry one-digit scores.
+Two justices received paltry scores in the teens.
 The rest are somewhere in the in middle.
 The rulings from this powerful branch of government warrant careful and consistent monitoring and the LRC will continue to do so.

 The LRC's Record of Success

 For the past 30 years the LRC has helped protect Washington’s citizens and businesses from more lawsuit abuse.
 No organization more aggressively fights the trial lawyers’ trade association than the LRC.
 The LRC has published a Record of Success which shows the long list of bills this organization has managed to defeat in Olympia, to the chagrin of the plaintiffs lawyers.

 A recent article in the Wall Street Journal and posted on overlawyerd.com blog is one you don’t want to miss: